 Information Package For Prospective Members Of The Board Of Directors

 The North Lambton Community Health Centre (the Centre or NLCHC) is a not-for-profit corporation, providing primary health care, health promotion, and illness prevention services at four sites: Forest, Kettle Point, Sarnia and Watford, in designated service areas in Lambton County (see attached map).
-The Centre’s funding is primarily provided by the Ontario Ministry of Health and Long Term Care (MOHLTC) through the Erie St. Clair Local Health Integration Network (LHIN).
-The LHIN stipulates the services and programs offered by the Centre.
+The Centre’s funding is primarily provided by the Ontario Ministry of Health and Long Term Care (MOHLTC) through through Ontario Health.

 The Centre is governed by a volunteer Board of Directors whose responsibilities are:

 Provision of strategic leadership for the organization, in keeping with its Mission, Vision and Values.

 Policy development, quality improvement, and risk management/accountability.